abduwib/project-2/README.md

 # Overview:
 - 1 : Manage your days effortlessly and stay motivated.
 - 2 : Keep your obsessive compulsions at bay.
-- 3 : retain order in life.
+- 3 : retain a little more order in life.
 - Task Track helps you